tpascarella/sr50/docs/contributing.md

 # Contributing

-SR50 is open source so you can add contribute material to the site.
+SR50 is open source so you can make this site better!

 ## Getting Started